openx/mobile-ios-sdk-doc/info/integration-pb/ios-in-app-bidding-pb-info.md

 ### Rewarded API

-To display an ad you need to implement these easy steps:
+To display an ad you need to implement the following easy steps:

 ``` swift
 // 1.
 Create an Ad Unit
 rewardedAd = OXARewardedAdUnit(configId: APOLLO_CONFIG_ID)
 rewardedAd.delegate = self

 // 2.
 Load an Ad
 rewardedAd.loadAd()